In this week’s episode we answer the question, “Is It Okay For A Christian To Go To A Counselor?”

 - Is It Okay To Take Medication For Depression and Anxiety?

-- Below we’ve included a few comments reading licensed professional counseling that we pray you find helpful.
+- Below we’ve included a few comments regarding licensed professional counseling that we pray you find helpful.
 We rejoice that many of our friends who are have been through the licensing process agree with much or all of what is articulated below.

 - Christian Counseling as it exists today began as a response to the embarrassing absence of the body of Christ appropriately loving its members well.
 The church has lost its calling and the void it left makes people vulnerable to unbiblical strategies to address their pain.